dpc-sdp/ripple/docs/content/design-system/5.components/results-listing.md

 The simple variant displays the page title with accompanying metadata.

-It uses the published date by default, which pulls in from the metadata.
+It uses the published date by default, which is automatically pulled in from the metadata.

 We recommend using this variant when displaying simple results, like news items.